Washington Wizards: 2003–04: The arrival of Gilbert Arenas

-Without Jordan in the fold the following year, the Washington Wizards were not expected to win, and they did not.
-Despite the signing of future All-Star point guard Gilbert Arenas, in a move that was ironically made possible by Jordan's prior cap-clearing maneuvers as a team executive, the team stumbled to a record in the 2003–04 season.
+Without Jordan in the fold, the Washington Wizards were not expected to win in the 2003–04 season, and they did not.
+The team signed future All-Star point guard Gilbert Arenas, a move enabled by Jordan's previous cap-clearing maneuvers as a team executive, but stumbled to a record.

 2004–05: Return to the playoffs

 In the off-season, the team traded Stackhouse, Christian Laettner, and the draft rights to Devin Harris to the Dallas Mavericks for Antawn Jamison.
-During the regular season, the scoring trio of Arenas, Jamison and Hughes was the highest in the NBA and earned the nickname of "The Big Three".
+During the regular season, Arenas, Jamison and Hughes were the highest-scoring trio in the NBA and earned the nickname of "The Big Three".
 Hughes led the NBA in steals with 2.89 per game.
-Arenas and Jamison were both named to the 2005 Eastern Conference All-Star team, marking the first time Washington had two players in the All-Star game since Jeff Malone and Moses Malone represented the Bullets in the 1987 All-Star Game.
+Arenas and Jamison were named to the 2005 Eastern Conference All-Star team, the first time Washington had two players in the All-Star game since Jeff Malone and Moses Malone represented the Bullets in the 1987 All-Star Game.

-The 2004–05 season saw the team (now in the new Southeast Division) post its best regular season record in 26 years and marked the first time the franchise had ever made the playoffs as the Wizards.
+The 2004–05 season saw the team (now in the new Southeast Division) post its best regular season record in 26 years and make the playoffs for the first time as the Wizards.
 With a 93–82 win over the Chicago Bulls on April 13, 2005, the Wizards clinched a playoff spot for the first time since 1996–97.
 Long-suffering fans celebrated by buying over 16,000 playoff tickets in two and a half hours the day tickets went on sale.
 In game three of the first round against the Bulls, the Wizards won their first playoff game since 1988.
 Adding to the "long-overdue" feeling was that game three was the first NBA playoff game to be held within Washington, D.C. city limits.
 In the Wizards' game five victory in Chicago, Arenas hit a buzzer-beater to win the game and the Wizards took their first lead in a playoff series since 1986.
 In game six, at the MCI Center, Jared Jeffries picked up a loose ball and went in for an uncontested tie-breaking dunk with 32 seconds left, giving the Wizards a 94–91 win and the team's first playoff series win in 23 years.
 They were only the 12th team in NBA history to win a playoff series after being down 0–2.
 This playoff series victory ended the second longest streak with no postseason series wins in NBA history.

 In the conference semifinals, the Wizards were swept by the Miami Heat, the No. 1 seed in the Eastern Conference.